Vermont Diminished Value Claims

 Kinney v.
 Cloutier, 125 Vt.
 109 (1965)

-The Vermont Supreme Court reaffirmed that the usual measure of damages to an automobile is the difference between its market value immediately before the accident and its market value immediately afterward.
-The court recognized that depreciation resulting from the injury is a compensable element of damages when proven.
+The Vermont Supreme Court reaffirmed the standard measure of vehicle damages: the difference between market value immediately before and immediately after the accident.
+Depreciation from the injury is compensable whenever it's proven.